Tibial shaft fractures are often the result of the high-energy injury. Sometimes they can also be insidious in onset, such as stress fractures.

-Excessive skin contusion, crushed skin or destruction of muscle, subcutaneous degloving, acute compartment syndrome, and rupture of major blood vessel or nerve
+Excessive skin contusion, crushed skin or destruction of muscle, subcutaneous degloving, acute compartment syndrome, and rupture of a major blood vessel or nerve.

 Clinical Presentation of Tibia Fractures

-Significant injury would result in swelling and deformity.
+The significant injury would result in swelling and deformity.
 Often the pain is severe.
-There would be visible malformation of the leg are in case of displaced fractures present.
+There would be a visible malformation of the leg are in case of displaced fractures present.

 The injured should be examined completely to look for concomitant injuries.
-The leg should be examined for extent of injury.
+The leg should be examined for the extent of the injury.
 Ipsilateral knee and ankle joint should be assessed for injury.
-Deformity, angulation and malrotation should be noted.
+Deformity, angulation, and malrotation should be noted.
 Contusions, blisters and open wounds must be accounted.

 Compartment syndrome evaluation may be done if required.

-Particular care taken to assess any open wounds or color changes that may indicate a more serious injury.
+The particular care is taken to assess any open wounds or color changes that may indicate a more serious injury.

-Distal neuro-vascular examination should be done and compared to opposite side.
+The distal neuro-vascular examination should be done and compared to the opposite side.